 A meta-analysis of this data was conducted involving extensive study, a robust selection criteria and high level academic rigour to determine and select the most statistically significant set of words possible.
 This study produced a unique compilation of words that Magic Words International was able to group into levels (colours), based upon the statistical analysis, to provide the greatest efficacy in teaching outcomes for those learning to read in English.
 The educational value of this unique compilation of words, in this order, and frequency, surpasses other lists published to date.
 This powerful list provides superior educational outcomes and is now used in over 80% of Australian Primary Schools and International Schools.

-Children who learn their Magic Words increase their reading speed, reading accuracy, increase reading fluency and develop stronger comprehension.
+Children who learn their Magic Words increase their reading accuracy, reading speed (fluency or automaticity), and develop stronger comprehension.